Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 Lipomas on Dogs

-They’re generally pretty easy to move around and don’t feel as though they are connected to deeper tissue in the body.
+They’re generally easy to move around and don’t feel as though they are connected to deeper tissue in the body.
+Lipomas are usually slow growing.
+Sometimes they will stop growing, but don’t often disappear or get smaller.

 Depending on where they’re located, lipomas can cause difficulty with movement, or even put pressure on internal organs.